DeepeshKalura/vani_the_sound_of_book/implemented.md

 ### 3
 *Book Home Screen*
 Currently the whole page is loading rather i wanted the modern way to showing the loading the page

+### 4
+*Create a python bot*
+I wanted to create a python bot which will will consume the different book api and store them into the database.